OutSystems/docs-support/src/enterprise/maintenance/restart-cloud/restart-cloud.md

 ## Overview

-Should any issues with OutSystems services arise on a cloud environment, you can checkthe related errors and:
+Should any issues with OutSystems services arise on a cloud environment, you can check the related errors and:

 * Retry synchronization to see if it's just a communication issue.
 * Restart the OutSystems services in case they got stuck.